3 observations after Nets beat Sixers team down four starters

 Clearly, Nurse didn’t like how the Sixers’ established players had performed to that point.
 He also wasn’t pleased with the officiating; Nurse picked up a technical foul in the second quarter.
 Oubre did the same in the third and Beverley was ejected from the sidelines in the fourth.

-The frustrated Sixers raised their game a bit in the second period, cutting the Nets’ deficit to 16 at halftime, but Thomas caught fire late in the third and Brooklyn decisively won the quarter.
+The frustrated Sixers raised their game a bit in the second period, cutting the Nets’ lead to 16 points at halftime, but Thomas caught fire late in the third and Brooklyn decisively won the quarter.

 Terquavion Smith certainly made the most of his fourth-quarter minutes, draining five three-pointers and scoring 17 points, but the outcome was never in doubt.